 Below are some documents to read that offer advice and guidance on keeping a healthy body and healthy mind.
 We hope you find them useful.

-There is also a link to Kooth which is an on-line help forum for children to talk to someone in confidence, also a link to Public Health 5-19 which is a fantastic website full of amazing ideas and useful links to help you and your child throughout your childs life.
+There are also links to Kooth (an on-line help forum for children to talk to someone in confidence), Public Health 5-19 (a fantastic website full of amazing ideas and useful links to support you and your child and the virtual school nurse.

-Please see below our Cumwhinton School Toolkit we have created.
+Cumwhinton has also created a well-being toolkit.
 This toolkit has been shared with the children in their respective classes, and can be used to help your children understand and compartmentalise how and why they feel the way they do.